 You don’t have to do the exact script that you found online, but you can make each and every part custom to you.
 Vise versa to that if you want to keep it more simple and use a script that you found and love then go for it!
 Just remember that it’s your day and whatever you want to do goes!

 After you say those vows and exchange rings (if that’s something you want to do!) then it’s time for you to share your first kiss as spouses!!
 WHOO-HOO!
 It’s such a simple and classic tradition to include in your day.
 Plus, who wouldn’t want to kiss their new husband or wife!!

 Most of the couples I’ve worked with have exchanged rings during their elopement ceremony.
 Wedding rings are a fantastic symbol of marriage as there is no end and symbolizes infinite love.

-You could even make this a fun part of there ceremony if you wanted to surprise each other with rings, but even if you keep traditional is such an amazing part of the ceremony as an act of committing to each other!
+You could even make this a fun part of the ceremony if you wanted to surprise each other with rings, but even if you keep it more traditional it’s such an amazing part of the ceremony as an act of committing to each other!